Skip to Content

 5. Professional Wildlife Control

-When gophers, moles, or voles have taken over large sections of lawn—or keep coming back season after season—professional help is usually the fastest and most effective option.
+When burrowing animals take over large sections of lawn or return year after year, professional wildlife control is usually the fastest and most effective solution.

-• Correctly identify whether you’re dealing with gophers, moles, voles, or a combination.
+• Identify whether you’re dealing with gophers, moles, voles, or a combination

 Protecting Your Treasure Valley Lawn

-If you’re seeing fresh mounds, raised tunnels, or strange runways in your Boise-area lawn, Pestcom Pest Management is here to help.
-Our technicians can inspect your property, identify the culprit, and build a customized plan to reclaim your yard.
+If you’re seeing fresh mounds, raised tunnels, or surface runways, contact Pestcom Pest Management to schedule an inspection.
+Our local technicians serve homeowners throughout the Treasure Valley and can build a customized plan to reclaim your lawn.